ArnabChatterjee20k/Thumbnail-Votes/thumbnail/readme.md

 * So we made another worker which takes a set of prompts and task to perform.
 And map prompts to workers
 * Here we have created a subtask because by creating a subtask, we can clone, group, or chain tasks together in different ways to create complex task workflows.
 * Now we want to save all the result in the db as a batch.
 So we have created a chord.
 The header is group for parallel tasks.
 So I have created a chain and put it in an array.
 The result flows into the callback in the form of an array of result ids.

+### Why a separate table for Projects and Workers?
+* Suppose a project generation is failed
+* When it will retry it will add its id to the Workers table.
+There can be a chance that the id is different.
+* Also we may use the worker ids to know the failed processes by detecting how many times a project is running through the data